What's in My Gym Bag: David Magida, Founder of Elevate Interval Fitness | Washingtonian (DC)

 Protein Powder

-Madiga considers Ascent the cleanest protein product he’s found.
+Magida considers Ascent the cleanest protein product he’s found.
 “It mixes without any clumps in a shaker bottle and tastes great.
 I like the vanilla because you can drink it plain, or it can adopt the flavors of whatever you mix it with.
 Sometimes I add coffee, chocolate syrup or orange juice to mix it up.”
 Ascent Native Fuel Whey Protein Powder in chocolate peanut butter, $40, ascentprotein.com.

 Electrolyte Tablets